 How does a person who’s attained a measure of success in the first two-thirds of life prepare well for the final third?
 What questions should we ask ourselves?
 In the process of discerning our future, how do we consider our inner lives and outer relationships?
 Our resources and responsibilities?

-Shauna Schneider, a Gathering participant who set down her career in medicine and began a purposeful pursuit of her own Third Third, will facilitate this Peer Group.
+Shauna Schneider, a Gathering participant who set down her career in medicine and began a purposeful pursuit of her own Third Third, is facilitating this Peer Group.

 Who belongs?
 The forward-thinking young person, the always-tinkering older person, and especially for the person who sees a major transition on the path ahead.